scalawithcats/scala-with-cats/src/pages/case-studies/mapreduce/index.md

 Regardless of the batching strategy, mapping and reducing with `Monoids` is a powerful and general framework.
-The core idea of monoidal addition underlies [Summingbird][link-summingbird],
+The core idea of monoid addition underlies [Summingbird][link-summingbird],
 Twitter's framework that powers all their internal data processing jobs.